Manu-sh/YASU/README.md

 # YASU
 ###### yet another sniffing utility
+yasu take inspiration by suckless style and is not designed for users with no knowledge of C yasu is a simple and elementary utility that is written to be easy to understand and hackable.

 ### Configuration
-You can edit stroutcfg.h for control the output generated, for example, you may need to reduce the size of the logs
+You can edit stroutcfg.h for an easy control on the output generated, for example, you may need to reduce the size of the logs

 ### Installation
 ```bash